In-flight crew relief: Regulations and scheduling arrangements

 The members of a relief flight crew are intended by their commercial operators to be properly and fully rested prior to the departure of a flight and provided a seat in either the flight deck (typically a jump seat) or a seat in the cabin of the aircraft.
 Airlines will create their own customary rules and regulations, ones such as Air France require the pilots of both crews present in the flight deck for the takeoff and landing sequences of the flight.
 Air France also made it requirement for the relief pilot(s) to not engage in operating the aircraft during these processes and to assist in pre-flight planning with the active crew.
-British Airways has been noted to also requiring the flight deck presence of the relief pilot(s) during takeoff and landing.
+British Airways has been noted to also require the flight deck presence of the relief pilot(s) during takeoff and landing.
 They similarly task the relief crew to assist with ground services and flight planning before takeoff in addition to prohibiting "abort" or "go around" directive callouts from the relief pilots in these situations.

 According to Cornell Law School, a commercial pilot can't be assigned as a member of a relief flight crew if they exceed "500 hours in any calendar quarter", "800 hours in any two consecutive calendar quarters" or "1,400 hours in any calendar year."
 The Federal Aviation Administration has approved policies from multiple airlines requiring a qualified crew member such as a relief pilot to be in the flight deck during the short temporary absence of one of the active pilots as a direct result of the crash of Germanwings Flight 9525 in 2015.

 The schedule for when the relief crew takes over control of an aircraft's flight deck from the active crew is mainly designated in accordance with the guidelines created by the commercial operator of the aircraft though in some cases it may be arranged along with a verbal consensus between both flight crews.
 The common system executed between a primary and relief crew from this is that the primary active crew will command the flight for the takeoff and climb segments of the flight.
 The active crew afterwards would transfer command of the aircraft to the relief crew during the middle portions of the flight, when the aircraft is primarily operating on autopilot at cruising altitude and not requiring substantial manual flight control manipulation.
 These type pilots of a relief crew that regularly take command during these portions are alternately referred as cruise relief pilots.
 Cruise relief pilots are designed to command the aircraft typically at altitudes of 20,000 feet and higher.
 The primary crew will then reassume command typically before the flight's final descent into the landing approach and land the aircraft.